Agreeable-f/Linux_Guide/README.md

 Once your ISO has been selected you can click the "START" button at the bottom for it to start writing your Linux ISO to your USB drive.

 #### NOTE: If you want to actually install linux to this USB drive you can move the "Persistent partition size" slider all the way to the right.
-This will allow that space to be installed to.
+This will allow that space to be installed to, however this guide doesn't cover that.

 ![Rufus Start Button](rufus_start_button.png)